Ice abuse & addiction: Devastating effects of crystal methamphetamine

 • A decrease in appetite.
 6

-Because of these effects, Ice can be attractive to those that suffer from depression, isolation, boredom or who have libido problems and sexual dysfunction.
+Because of these effects, Ice can be attractive to those who suffer from depression, isolation, boredom or who have libido problems and sexual dysfunction.

 How Ice affects the brain and body